School Science Lessons

 The wonders of worms for campus kindergarten children.

-University of Queensland Campus Kindergarten children have made some new animal friends lately thanks to their smart worm farm, a feat of sustainable engineering and environmental education.
+University of Queensland Campus Kindergarten children have made some new animal friends lately thanks to their smart worm farm, and environmental education.

-Designed by an UQ software engineering student as part of his final year thesis project, the farm is part of research initiatives, which explore various ways of using "the Internet of Things" technologies, (the concept of connecting any device to the internet).
+The farm is part of research initiatives, which explore various ways of using "the Internet of Things" technologies, (a concept of connecting any device to the internet).

 The project involved making a "smart" worm farm that is sustainable as well as functional.